vigneshc1202/Caduceus/README.md

 # *Journey...*

 The app was initially planned for a school project.
-Later as many new features were added into it, it was planned to publish it as a mobile app.
 The app was built using Python, Kivy and KivyMD frameworks.
-It took about 10 months to learn the frameworks needed to build the app.
-The app apk will be released online.
+Many files were used to store the data privately.
+JSON files were used to save users data; Text files were used to save the current users email id; CSV files were used to save the doctors details for appointment booking.